towercomputers/toweros/docs/hardware.md

-To use Tower you need a Thin Client and several Hosts connected via one or ideally two switches.
+TowerOS is designed to run on a thin client device and several hosts connected _via_ one or two unmanaged Ethernet switches.
+Two switches are necessary if the user would like to have offline as well as online hosts.

-The Thin Client is typically a laptop like the Lenovo X270.
-An SD-card reader is necessary for the Thin Client to prepare the SD-cards containing the hosts' OS.
-Two RJ45 ports are also necessary to connect the Thin Client to the two switches (you can optionally use a USB ethernet adapter).
+The thin client is typically a laptop like the Lenovo X270.
+The thin client should have an SD card reader for provisioning SD cards that the hosts will boot from.
+(Raspberry Pi 4Bs may be booted directly from USB, however.)
+The thin client should also have one or two RJ45 ports, depending on the number of switches in use.

-For the moment tower has been tested with two types of hosts: Raspberry PI 4b and Compute Module 4 Lite.
+TowerOS currently supports two kinds of host hardware: Raspberry Pi 4B and Compute Module 4 Lite.

-## 1. Raspberry PI 4b
+## 1. Raspberry Pi 4B

 ![Tower Archi](../img/towerarchi.png)